 I depart from his configuration of the 8 Tzolkin grid matrix he proposed in one important way, which you will see below.

 At some pointed I decided to focus purely on the grid (13X20) as a Mathematical entity.
 I came across Marko Rodin's work, and then of course, Randy's, and when I was watching this video I had an epiphany.
 It was specifically what Randy Powell said about 'mirroring'.
 This is where I depart from Arguilles' work, in the arrangement of stacked grids.
 In Arguilles' concept he flips the grid over once on the vertical axis and once on the horizontal axis.
 I wanted to see what would happen if you just flipped the grid once on the horizontal axis, and then spliced the two together like a battery.

-You can see above that the lower four Tzolkin and the upper 4 Tzolkin are not Mirrors, and this is where I diverge from Arguilles.
+You can see above that the lower four Tzolkin and the upper 4 Tzolkin are not Mirrors.
 In Arguilles' Psi Bank, the top and bottom are flipped BOTH horizontally and vertically.
 In my work, although I tested Arguilles' set as well, I chose to only flip the grid horizontally.

 I have created a program to analyze all sorts of assortments of what happens when a matrix/grid get spliced together with their various mirrors in various ways (drool).
 It is still in it's infancy, but I wanted to present it here so that you can follow along what I am saying in this blog and play with it if you wish.
 I am also attaching some drawings, but want to explain what I did here.